Maternity and Parental Leave in Kuwait

 • You need to take maternity leave and want to know your pay and job protections.

-• You are a nursing mother who needs time during the workday to nurse.
+• You are a nursing mother who needs daily time to nurse for up to 2 years after birth.

 • Notify your employer of your pregnancy and expected delivery date with a medical certificate.